 You may remember a previous article that was all about the different reasons your business could be failing.
-But did you know that you can “fall forward” and turn those failures and setbacks in to major assets?
+However, did you know that you can “fall forward” and turn those failures and setbacks into significant assets?
 In our success-driven society, it’s hard to imagine failure could be a good thing.
 However, we will never succeed at anything without failing first.

-This is how you can turn your business failures into major leaps forward.
+It is how you can turn your business failures into significant leaps forward.

-This doesn’t just mean not to regret your failures, but it also means that you should take risks even if they may be met with failure.
-Life is too short to live in fear of what bad may happen.
-If you have an idea you really like, you should take it to the max and don’t have any regrets if it fails – just move on to the next big idea.
-Learn from your failures… treat each day like…
+It doesn’t just mean not to regret your failures, but it also says that you should take risks even if they may meet with failure.
+Life is too short to live in fear of what problems may happen.
+If you have an idea you like, you should take it to the max and don’t have any regrets if it fails – proceed to the next big idea.
+Learn from your failures and treat each day like:

 Every Day is a Day to Learn Something New

-This is perhaps the number one benefit you can reap from setbacks and failures – learning what works and what doesn’t.
+It is perhaps the number one benefit you can reap from setbacks and failures – learning what works and what doesn’t.
 Sometimes the only way to succeed is to fail until you get it right.
 Ask yourself each day what you can learn from that day’s events, no matter how terrible they may be.
-Chances are you will find a lesson in every day you examine.
+Chances are you will find a lesson every day you examine up close.

 Accept Your Failures and Setbacks